Claus1/unigui/README.md

 ```
 If headers length is equal row length Unigui counts row id as an index in rows array.
 If row length length is headers length + 1, Unigui counts row id as the last row field.
-If table does not contain append, delete arguments, then it will be wrawn without add and remove icons.  value = [0] means 0 row is selected in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is not allowed.
+If table does not contain append, delete arguments, then it will be drawn without add and remove icons.
+value = [0] means 0 row is selected in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is not allowed.

 By default Table has toolbar with search field and icon action buttons.
 It is possible to hide it if set tools = False in the Table constructor.